Xety/ServerPilot/README.md

   * But i recommend to you to use the `serverpilot` user and not the `vagrant`, else you will probably have some permissions issues (i.e : https://serverpilot.io/community/articles/how-to-fix-file-permissions.html)

 ### Share your VM
+  * Create an account there : https://vagrantcloud.com/account/new
   * It's easy with 1 command, more detail there : https://vagrantcloud.com/help/vagrant/shares/create
   * Possible issue :
-    * `Why the share doesn't show the good application ?` => Because ServerPilot define the default application by alphabeticallyorder.
+    * `Why the share doesn't show the good application ?` => Because ServerPilot define the default application by alphabetically order.
 More information : https://serverpilot.io/community/articles/how-to-set-the-default-app.html